AdrianLuu/Akka_Patterns_Actor/09RespondTo/README.md

 First, do it entirely with your implementation of simple actors.

-Then try to use the pipe pattern explained here https://doc.akka.io/docs/akka/2.5/futures.html#use-the-pipe-pattern
+OPTIONAL (and difficult): Then try to use the pipe pattern explained here https://doc.akka.io/docs/akka/2.5/futures.html#use-the-pipe-pattern

 ![](img.png)